Barings Bank: 1762–1889

-Collapse of 1890
+Panic of 1890

 In the late 1880s, daring efforts in underwriting got the firm into serious trouble through overexposure to Argentine and Uruguayan debt.
 In 1890, Argentine president Miguel Juárez Celman was forced to resign following the Revolución del Parque, and the country was close to defaulting on its debt payments.
 This crisis finally exposed the vulnerability of Barings, which lacked sufficient reserves to support the Argentine bonds.
 Through the organisational skills of the governor of the Bank of England, William Lidderdale, a consortium of banks was arranged, headed by former governor Henry Hucks Gibbs and his family firm of Antony Gibbs & Sons, to bail Barings out and support a bank restructuring.
 The resulting turmoil in financial markets became known as the Panic of 1890.

 Reduced role: 1891–1929

 The rescue avoided what could have been a worldwide financial collapse, but Barings never regained its dominant position.
-A limited liability company—Baring Brothers & Co., Ltd.— was formed, to which the viable business of the old partnership was transferred.
+A limited liability company—Baring Brothers & Co., Ltd.—was formed, to which the viable business of the old partnership was transferred.
 The assets of the old house and several partners were taken over and liquidated to repay the rescue consortium, with guarantees provided by the Bank of England.
 Lord Revelstoke and others lost their partnerships along with their personal fortunes, which were pledged to support the bank.
 Nearly 10 years elapsed before the debts were paid.
 Revelstoke did not live to see this accomplished, dying in 1897.

 Barings did not return to issuance on a substantial scale until 1900, concentrating on securities in the United States and Argentina.
-It operated under the leadership of Edward's son John Baring, 2nd Baron Revelstoke in the early years of the 20th century The company's restraint during this period cost it its pre-eminence in the world of finance, but later paid dividends when its refusal to take a chance on financing Germany's recovery from World War I saved it some of the most painful losses incurred by other British banks at the onset of the Great Depression.
+It operated under the leadership of Edward's son John Baring, 2nd Baron Revelstoke, in the early years of the 20th century.
+The company's restraint during this period cost it its pre-eminence in the world of finance, but later paid dividends when its refusal to take a chance on financing Germany's recovery from World War I saved it some of the most painful losses incurred by other British banks at the onset of the Great Depression.